Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

 - **ARP is vulnerable to spoofing attacks**, making security precautions necessary.

 > **Next Topic:** Network Address Translation (NAT) and how IP addresses are managed across networks.

+## Capturing  IP, ARP and ICMP Packets

+See tcpdump man pages.